-Before performing service or maintenance operations on unit, turn off gas supply to unit.
-Then turn off unit main power switch and install lockout tag.
+Before performing service or maintenance operations on unit, turn off unit main power switch and install lockout tag.

 Recognize safety information.
 This is the safety-alert symbol 1.
 When you see this symbol in instructions or manuals, be alert to the potential for personal injury.